tibor9/webpage/content/home/welcome.md

 <br>

-We bring together intergroup contact researchers from the UK and beyond to discuss their latest work, exchange ideas and strike up collaborations.
+We bring together intergroup contact researchers from countries around the world to discuss their latest work, exchange ideas and strike up collaborations.
 See below to discover who is involved, and contact us if you are interested in joining.